theduyngx/quadtree/README.md

-# quadtree in C
+# quadtree
-Simple, barebone quadtree implementation.
+Simple, barebone quadtree implementation in C.
+Instructions and ideas are presented in the header and comments of the files.